javacc/javacc/docs/faq.md

 The boilerplate files will only be produced if they don't already exist.
 There are two important consequences:

-1. If you make any changes that might require changes to these files, you should delete them prior to running JavaCC (see [I changed option X, why am I having trouble?](#question-2.3)).
+1. If you make any changes that might require changes to these files, you should delete them prior to running JavaCC (see [I changed option X, why am I having trouble?](#i-changed-option-x-why-am-i-having-trouble)).
-2. If you really want to, you can modify these files and be sure that JavaCC won't overwrite them (see [Can I modify the generated files?](#question-2.2)).
+2. If you really want to, you can modify these files and be sure that JavaCC won't overwrite them (see [Can I modify the generated files?](#can-i-modify-the-generated-files)).

 <br>

-### <a name="question-2.2"></a>Can I modify the generated files?
+### Can I modify the generated files?

 ---